leeboardtools/mimon/UIDesignNotes.md

 Priorities:
     - Date Range not working properly in AccountList.

-    - Net balance not working when an end date is specified.

     - Update Partial Reminder status if transaction no longer empty.

     - Cost basis adjustment transaction